-Remark:

-Any reference to "both channels" always refers to channels 1 and 2.
+Remark: Any reference to "both channels" always refers to channels 1 and 2.

 Usually oscilloscopes are used in the Yt mode.
-The amplitude of the measuring signal will deflect the trace vertically while a time base will deflect it from left to right.
+In analog mode the amplitude of the measuring signal will deflect the trace vertically while a time base will deflect it from left to right.